-Our style of delivering the workshops is interactive and engaging; encouraging participation through discussions and activities.
+Our style of delivering the workshops is interactive and engaging, encouraging participation through discussions and activities.
 The pre-workshop materials and access to the CBF's family carer/professional networks facilitate a valuable learning experience for participants.
-The terminology and illustrations used are all selected to ensure the workshops are practical, accessible and rooted in daily life experience.
+The workshops are particularly designed to bridge gaps across the care system, joining up fragmented parts to build a holistic approach to supporting children and adults with challenging needs.

-Since 2010, our training workshops have benefited thousands of participants, with many reporting long term impact on the lives of people they support.
-We have delivered our workshops in multiple settings such as family support teams, schools, NHS services, the voluntary sector, social care and to families.
+Since 2010, our training workshops have benefited thousands of participants, with many reporting long-term impacts on the lives of people they support.
+We have delivered our workshops in multiple settings such as to families, family support teams, schools, NHS services, the voluntary sector, and social care.